-A game by Studio Pixel and Nicalis for PC, Mac, Wii, and DS, originally released in 2010.
+A game by Studio Pixel and Nicalis for PC, Mac, Wii, DS, and Switch, originally released in 2010.

 It was 2004.
 Sony’s towering obelisk, the polygon-pushing Playstation 2, was teaching mankind to beat each other with bone clubs as it passed on the knowledge that the only truly outstanding games had $10 million budgets and development teams sized in the triple digits.
 By all accounts, the days of a single developer working on his own to create a worthwhile gaming experience that would reach – and touch – a wide audience, were long past.
 Gaming hardware in the new millennium had reached a point of complexity that no single individual could hope to harness its power and make anything more complex than a box-moving puzzle game… right?